murugeshmanthiramoorthi/murugeshmanthiramoorthi.github.io/projects.md

 # Featured Projects
 ---

+#### Musée d'Orsay and Musée de l'Orangerie - Data Vizualization Challenge
+* Combined data from various resources, cleaned them and enriched them using various tools abnd techniques
+* Analysed the cleaned data to find lot of useful trens abd patterns to recommend solutions and improvements
+* Performed web scraping of Trip Advisor reviews to observe what people speak about Musée d'Orsay and Musée de l'Orangerie

+**TOOLS USED**: Tableau Desktop, Tableau Prep, RStudio, Jupyter Notebook, MS Excel

+---

+#### Netflix Recommendation System
+* Developed a movie recommendation system for Netflix in R using two different approaches (User-Based Collobarative Filtering and Matrix Factorization)
+* Evaluated the performance of two recommendation systems using ROC Curve and accuracy
+* Built prototypes of the recommendation systems using R shiny with a convenient User Interface

+**TOOLS USED**: R, RStudio, Tableau Desktop

+---

+#### Embracing Subcultures - The success of Burger King
+* Performed a case study on the series of marketing campaigns by Burger King over years embracing the subcultures existing within their customer profiles
+* Researched the different kinds of subcultures they have utilized and the response among their customers
+* Developed different methodologies on how they would have utilized the power of big data to perform these tasks

+**TOOLS USED**: Google Sheets, Google Slides

+---

+# Other Projects
+---

 #### Walton Analytics - Product Performance and Consumer Behavior Dashboard
 * Merged data from different possible sources, cleaned the data and enriched it using Tableau Prep Builder
 * Performed cohort analysis on the sales data to track the movement and flow of customers between differenmt quarters